 He struggled with alcoholism throughout the decade and in 2008 Gascoigne was sectioned under the Mental Health Act following reports that he was acting strangely in Hemel Hempstead.

 In 2010 he admitted admitting drinking and driving and was given a suspended prison sentence after he was stopped in Newcastle.

 In February 2012, it was announced he was one of those who had settled claims for damages with the publishers of the News of the World over phone-hacking.

-He has received treatment on a number of occasions with the most recent in February when he was admitted to a clinic in the US with his management company saying he was an alcoholic with "complex issues".
+He has received treatment on a number of occasions including in February 2013, when he was admitted to a clinic in the US and his management company said he was an alcoholic with "complex issues".

 It followed an appearance at a charity event when he sparked concern by breaking down and sobbing on stage.

 A number of his celebrity friends helped to fund the trip to the Arizona clinic including former England cricketer Ronnie Irani, presenter Chris Evans and Match of the Day anchor Gary Lineker, an ex-Tottenham and England team-mate Gary Lineker.

-On Monday, Gascoigne was fined £1,000 for assaulting a railway guard and being drunk and disorderly at Stevenage railway station in July.
+In August 2013, Gascoigne was fined £1,000 for assaulting a railway guard and being drunk and disorderly at Stevenage railway station.